moraroy/NonSteamLaunchers-On-Steam-Deck/README.md

 * Go to desktop mode, click the download button above and it should download the .desktop file in your Downloads folder.
 * Go to your downloads folder, click the NonSteamLaunchers icon, it will download and run the latest NonSteamLaunchers.sh from this repository and run it.
 * You will simply have to choose which launcher to install and let the script handle the rest. 💻 No files are left in your "Downloads" they are deleted after installation.
-* After running the script, launch Steam on your Steam Deck.
-You'll find the new launchers in your library under the non-steam tab.
+* After running the script, you'll find the new launchers in your library under the non-steam tab.
 Click a launcher to see your installed games from that store, and launch them directly from Steam!
-If you have downloaded a game inside of your launcher, restart your Deck or quit and reopen Steam and the NSLGameScanner.service should add it to your library, even in gamemode! 🥳
+If you have downloaded a game inside of your launcher, the scanner should have added it to our library, if not simply run a scan.
+Restart your Deck or quit and reopen Steam and the NSLGameScanner.service should add it to your library, even in gamemode! 🥳

 <p align="center">